 Our first major landmark is to purchase and renovate the historic M. E. Gaither Mill located at 201 N College, Siloam Springs, Arkansas.
 Its location on the edge of downtown near Sager Creek—close to parks, shopping, dining, residential neighborhoods and John Brown University—makes this building perfectly poised to accomplish our main goals.

-Art in all of its glorious mediums is ultimately a form of human expression.
-It is critical for communication, healing, sharing, documenting, teaching and most importantly, building community.
+Art - in its forms - is ultimately human expression.
+It is critical for communication, healing, sharing, documenting, teaching, and most importantly, building community.

 We have grand plans for this historic building, both in restoring its architectural elements and restructuring it to suit our needs as a place to house art installations, theatre performances, and educational opportunities.

 Through these arts we will build a cohesive community that shares and understands eachother, themselves and the importance of protecting our shared environment.

 I am an integral part of the fabric of this town and my hometown of Gentry.
 It is vital to me that I partake in this epic journey to make art an integral part of its future.

 Shawn was encouraged to watch for fairies and believe in unicorns at a very young age, and she still believes in the power of creativity: to solve the world's problems or create friendships among people with different beliefs.
 Her mother instilled her with a sense of magic and a talent to fix or create anything, and her father taught her how to engineer things from scratch, make them go fast and save money.
 Her 23 years of experience as a single mom have taught her that anything is possible and that looking at the world should never get old.
 She has served in the United States Navy and learned to not take any freedom for granted.
 As a small business owner in Siloam Springs for over 16 years, she has, as Sam Walton said, “overcame every single one of [her] personal shortcomings by the sheer passion [she] brought to [her] work.”